 6) Low-Quality Audio

 If you’re experiencing call quality issues, chances are your network’s bandwidth is full, or you have network instability.
-Audio quality is going to fall back to the most-reliable, lower-bandwidth audio formats to not drop the call.
+Audio quality is going to fall back to the most-reliable, lower-bandwidth audio formats not to drop the call.

 While you don’t want to go around blaming other people, if you’ve checked out your network bandwidth and stability, you may want to ask them to explore the issue on their side.

 You’ll also want to ensure you have quality network cables for all of your devices.
-Also, make sure you place your phones on a VLAN to segment them other network traffic.
+Also, make sure you place your phones on a VLAN to segment them from other network traffic.